Coast Transit Authority

 This procedure outlines the Title VI and ADA complaint procedures related to providing programs, services, and benefits.
 It does not deny the complainant the right to file formal complaints with the Secretary of the U.S. Department of Transportation, Equal Employment Opportunity Commission (EEOC), Federal Highway Administration (FHWA), Federal Transit Administration (FTA), or to seek private counsel for complaints alleging discrimination, intimidation, or retaliation of any kind that is prohibited by law.

-Title VI of the Civil Rights Act of 1964 and Titles II and III of the Americans with Disabilities Act of 1990 requires that no person in the United States shall, on the grounds of disability, race, color, or national origin, be excluded from, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.
+Title VI of the Civil Rights Act of 1964 and Titles II and III of the Americans with Disabilities Act of 1990 requires that no person in the United States shall, on the grounds of disability, race, color, or national origin, be excluded from, be denied the benefits of, or be subjected discrimination under any program or activity receiving federal financial assistance.

 1. Any person who believes that they have been subjected to discrimination may file a written complaint with Coast Transit Authority (CTA).
 Complaints must be filed within 180 calendar days of the alleged incident.

-2. The complainant may download the complaint form from the CTA website (www.coasttransit.com) or request the complaint form from the Executive Director.
-The complainant may also submit a written statement that contains all of the information identified in Section 3 a through f
+2. The complainant may download the complaint form from the CTA website (www.coasttransit.com) or request the complaint form from the Assistant Executive Director.
+The complainant may also submit a written statement that contains all of the information

 3. The complaint will include the following information: